 · Has running water and heat.

 If you need expert help in making your property rent-ready, please seek help from a reputable property manager.
+If not, early termination of the lease could be a possibility.

 [image alt-text: Hand holding a key connected to a house-shaped keychain]